ANTIOCH -- There will be a new mayor in Antioch, and it will be Wade Harper.

 The other contested Antioch race is for City Clerk, where former councilman Arne Simonsen appears to have won with 57.6 percent of the vote over Argentina Davila-Luevano.

 The focus on both the mayoral and council races has been on improving public safety, eliminating blight and boosting economic development, both in the short and long term, as Antioch shows signs of starting to financially stabilize after years of sharp decline.

 Harper, 48, said his 24 years in law enforcement, education in leadership, numerous management trainings and time on the City Council have equipped him to lead the city.

 Antioch's Mayor Pro Tem, Harper pointed to combating teenage truancy and emergency preparedness as issues that he would also focus on as mayor.
-Bringing in new businesses and retaining the businesses currently in town are also
+Bringing in new businesses and retaining the businesses currently in town are also among his priorities.

 Rocha hopes for a second term to continue a push to create job opportunities for Antioch's youth, which she says would reduce crime.